 Budget travel: A guide to Couchsurfing

 There’s nothing quite like seeing a place through the eyes of a local.
-Check out this quick guide to Couchsurfing and discover how this popular social network provides a ready-made circle of friends to stay with on your visit – a great way to get a behind-the-scenes look at everyday life in the cities you visit with your Eurail pass.
+Check out this quick guide to Couchsurfing and discover how this popular social network provides a ready-made circle of friends to stay with on your visit – a great way to get a behind-the-scenes look at everyday life in the cities you visit with your Eurail Pass.

 I started using Couchsurfing six years ago on a solo trip around Spain.
-I was using a Eurail pass and loved the idea of travelling freely from city to city, improving my Spanish and meeting locals along the way.
+I was using a Eurail pass and loved the idea of traveling freely from city to city, improving my Spanish and meeting locals along the way.
 It was wonderfully exciting, but also slightly daunting.
 I remember meeting my first host, Sergio, and being nervous about how we’d get along.
 Six years later and he’s still a great friend.
 In fact, I’ve met many of my favourite people through Couchsurfing, and I continue to use the site today, both surfing and hosting around the world.

 How does Couchsurfing work?